mespe/mespe.github.io/content/post/xmas_revisited.md

 Now that we are thinking of it, it might be good to check for some other things, like if the `persons` and `exclude` are the same length.
-This was not a concern when we were pulling from a data.frame, but when a list is provided, we should check.
-Adding this code to the main function might make sense, but it will also make it longer.
+This was not a concern when we were pulling from a data.frame, since columns in a data.frame must be the same length.
+But when a list or elements from other objects are provided, we should check that they have the same length.
+Adding this code to the main function might make sense, but it will also make it longer and might hurt readability.
 We could instead make a new function to check the inputs,

 ```r
 check_input = function(persons, exclude)